Dewhurst

 Residents value the peaceful, rural lifestyle that Dewhurst provides while remaining within reasonable reach of the growing township of Pakenham, which offers supermarkets, schools, medical services, and the Pakenham railway station on the Pakenham Line for city commuters.
 The locality appeals to those seeking acreage properties with space for horses or hobby farming, without sacrificing entirely the conveniences of Melbourne's outer south-east.
 Surrounding state forest and rural paddocks give Dewhurst a genuine countryside character rare this close to a capital city.

-Dewhurst falls under postcode 3808 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Pakenham (Eastern Victoria) electorate.
+Dewhurst falls under postcode 3808 and is governed by the Cardinia Council (Local Government Area).
+For federal elections, residents vote in the electorate of Menzies, while state elections fall under the Pakenham (Eastern Victoria) electorate.

 Location